clearlinux/clear-linux-documentation/source/multiboot.rst

      # dd if=/usr/share/syslinux/gptmbr.bin of=/dev/sdb

-3. Copy Windows files into USB stick.
+3. Copy Windows files to a USB stick.

 4. Make sure to remove USB safely by # sync